 Toxin 4: Stonewalling

-Stonewalling includes cutting off communication through silent treatments, refusals to engage, tuning out, emotional withdrawal or withdrawal by leaving the room.
+Stonewalling includes cutting off communication through silent treatments, refusals to engage, tuning out, emotional withdrawal, or withdrawal by leaving the room.
 Evasive maneuvers such as turning away, acting busy or engaging in obsessive behaviors are all examples of stonewalling.
-It is a natural reaction when we can no longer handle what is thrown at us or when we feel overwhelmed and psychologically flooded.
-Stonewalling becomes a method of self-care when enough is enough.
+It is a form of self-protection and happens when the nervous system is overwhelmed, when we are psychologically flooded, and can no longer engage constructively.

-Learn to recognize the signs of stonewalling, whether in yourself or in the system around you and take the time needed to calm down and regain balance.
+Learn to recognize the signs of stonewalling, whether in yourself or in the system around you, and take the time needed to calm down, regulate your nervous system and regain balance.
 First of all, stop the interaction that caused you or someone else to stonewall.
-Take a break and do something that clears the mind.
-Listen to a piece of music, go for a walk outside, drink a glass of water or just breathe.
-Avoid focusing on the situation, blaming or stepping into righteousness.
+Take a break and do something that clears the mind and put you back into your body.
+Listen to a piece of music, go for a walk, or simply breathe.
+Avoid focusing on the situation, blaming, or stepping into righteousness.
 Do not enter into a conversation about what just happened while you are still flooded.
 When it is time to go back to the conversation, agree to proceed without blame, criticism, contempt or stonewalling.
 Listen to each other from a place of curiosity and openness and be willing to see the other’s perspectives.
 Listen without judgement.

 Ask yourself:

 What are my internal signals that I am headed towards stonewalling?
-What will help me calm down and handle this in a way that is constructive?
+How can I calm down and handle this in a way that is constructive?

 What comes next?